 Creation to End is the default Transit Time.

-You can also slice the data by service group.
-This allows you to see whether the services within a particular group (e.g. Express Delivery) are fulfilling their SLAs.
+When you filter the data by service group, you can quickly see whether the services within a particular group (e.g. Express Delivery) are fulfilling their SLAs.

-The combination of the above switches allows you to quickly see where the problems are at any stage in the delivery chain, and, by drilling down, to quote details of specific parcels.
+The combination of the above filters and switches allows you to quickly see where the problems are at any stage in the delivery chain, and, by drilling down, to quote details of specific parcels.

 For example, the following report shows the parcels picked up from the German warehouse by services within the Express Delivery service group.
 It highlights the actual numbers of those parcels that were delivered into consumers' hands during the different time bands, and immediately demonstrates that some services are not fulfilling the Express criteria:

 If you select a trade lane in the above example, and hover over one of the time bands, a Drillthrough link is displayed: